w3c/breakouts-day-2024/README.md

 * [Good Practices for Session Chairs](https://github.com/w3c/tpac-breakouts/wiki/Good-Practices-for-Session-Chairs), including instructions for proposing a breakout session, training for your session, and tips for running your session.
 * [Breakout policies](https://github.com/w3c/breakouts-day-2024/wiki/Policies) regarding session scope, participation, and how the meeting planners optimize scheduling and room assignments.

+# Audience

+In response to enthusiasm for TPAC breakout sessions, the W3C is organizing an experimental ‘remote breakout session event’ called W3C Breakouts Day 2024.
+As with TPAC, the goal of the day is to foster discussion among the full W3C community about new or existing topics.

 # Participation

 Anyone with a W3C account (including non-Members) can participate in any session.
 No fee or registration is required.
 Members may invite guests to participate.